-Describe the school's approach to involving parents in decision making and day to day school life
+Describe the school's approach to involving parents and carers in decision making and day to day school life

-We believe that a child's education should be a partnership between parents and teachers.
+We believe that a child's education should be a partnership between parents, carers and teachers.
 We know that parents are their child's first educators and know them best and therefore we will work together and communicate regularly, especially if your child has complex needs.
 Parents and carers can be involved in our school through a variety of different ways.
 Some of these include:

 - Opportunities to see your child's class teacher before school starts on the playground for short messages, to share news or to arrange a convenient time for a meeting.
 Teachers will always make time to see you should you ask to see them.
-Please telephone the school office if you cannot get to the playground - Twice termly progress meetings with teachers and/or SENCO to outline the targets and ideas for support at home these are in addition to the normal consultation evenings that take place in the Autumn and Spring terms - Termly open afternoons to view your child's work with them and share in their achievements - Regular newsletters from our Head Teacher are sent home.
-These outline key events and news about the school - Attending our weekly celebration assembly all parents are welcome to attend - A written report summarising your child's development will be sent to you in the Summer Term - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked please contact the school office for details - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds please contact Ros Thompson via the school office - Parents are invited to express views through questionnaires.
+Please telephone the school office if you cannot get to the playground - Teachers will meet parents of pupils receiving SEND support at least twice every term to discuss the key skills children are learning, the activities and support that they are receiving and to review the progress of the pupil. - The SENCO offers parent meeting days throughout the year where parents are invited meet with the SENCO to discuss progress, ILPs and targets. - Termly open afternoons to view your child's work with them and share in their achievements - Regular newsletters from our Head Teacher are sent home.
+These outline key events and news about the school - Attending our weekly celebration assembly all parents are welcome to attend - A written report summarising your child's development will be sent to you in the Summer Term - Parents are invited to support children at school (e.g. cookery, school trips, listening to readers) once they have been CRB checked please contact the school office for details - Parents are invited to become members of the school PTA to learn more about what the school are doing and to help raise money for school funds - please contact Lucy Chettleburgh and Vicky Cripps via the school office - Parents are invited to express views through questionnaires.